Dash cams are video-recording equipment mounted on your car’s dashboard. The dash cam usually starts recording immediately you start the vehicle.

 From what we can tell, the TeslaCam records constantly.
 But, if you want the footage saved, you have to push the dash camera icon button and save the last 10 minutes of footage.

-The TeslaCam has a few issues that are worth discussing.
+While this is convenient, TeslaCam has a few issues that are worth discussing.

 The other issue stems from Tesla’s safety system.
-If your Model S gets involved in a serious crash, all electrical power to the vehicle will cut to prevent battery danger.
+If your Model S gets involved in a serious crash, all electrical power to the vehicle will be cut to prevent battery danger.

-You should also be reading our article which talks about 10 Cars With The Best Backup Cameras
+Bringing this issue to light, I recommend you read our article which talks about 10 Cars With The Best Backup Cameras

 Other Tesla models with the TeslaCam technology include: